Gianluca Pagliuca: Style of play

-An agile, consistent and athletic goalkeeper, Pagliuca was renowned for his excellent reactions, diving saves, and penalty-stopping abilities, as well as his control of the ball, accurate distribution, and deep goal kicks with his left foot.
-In addition to being very gifted acrobatics-wise, he also possessed a good positional sense.
+An agile, consistent and athletic goalkeeper, Pagliuca was renowned for his quick reactions, diving saves, and penalty-stopping abilities, as well as his control of the ball, accurate distribution, and deep goal kicks with his left foot.
+In addition to being skilled acrobatics-wise, he also possessed a good positional sense.
 Although he was capable of coming off the line to handle crosses, he performed better between the posts.
 Nicknamed The Wall, due to his goalkeeping abilities and consistency, he also distinguished himself by his strong temper, which occasionally had a negative impact on his performances, when he let his emotions get the better of him.

 Under coaches Sven-Göran Eriksson and Arrigo Sacchi, who relied on high defensive lines, Pagliuca used to play as a sweeper-keeper.
 Known for his dedication, physical conditioning, and work-rate, Pagliuca also stood out for his ability to avoid injury and longevity throughout his career.